GEmilioHO/IGFinder/README.md

 # IGFinder
 **IGFinder**: Intronless genes finder for input species.

 IGFinder is a programme for identifying intronless genes for a particular organism.
-IGFinder works by using a ENSEMBL API.
+IGFinder works by using an ENSEMBL API.

 ## Usage
 python3 fetch_intronless_genes.py [optional species] (default *gallus gallus*) [/path/to/intron_UTR_db.txt]